One-Month Research Stipends

 Recipients are invited to use the research facilities at Dumbarton Oaks for the month covered by the award.
 Given the short-term nature of your stay, we are unable to accommodate inter-library loan requests.
 However we are pleased to note that the general library collections at Dumbarton Oaks contain more than 210,000 items in a variety of formats, while our Rare Book Collection holds more than 10,000 volumes, prints, drawings, photographs, and blueprints.
 We welcome and encourage you to peruse our holdings in advance via the HOLLIS catalogue found here.
 During the term of the stipend, lunch on weekdays with other members of the scholarly community will be available at a modest cost.
 Accommodations will not be provided.
 Please visit our list of short-term housing available in the Washington, D.C., area.

 Applicants who live 75 or more miles from Washington, D.C., will receive preference.
 Individuals currently affiliated with Dumbarton Oaks are not eligible for the stipend program.
 Recipients may not combine (or take in immediate succession) these stipends with summer or academic year fellowships at Dumbarton Oaks.
 Successful applicants are requested to wait three years before making another application for a stipend.
+Applicants must hold a doctorate or appropriate final degree at the time of application.

 U.S. citizens must provide a copy of an original Social Security card for stipend disbursement.